coq-community/docker-coq-action/README.md

-This is a GitHub action that uses (by default) [coqorg/coq](https://hub.docker.com/r/coqorg/coq/) Docker images, which in turn is based on [coqorg/base](https://hub.docker.com/r/coqorg/coq/), a Docker image with a debian enviroment.
+This is a GitHub action that uses (by default) [coqorg/coq](https://hub.docker.com/r/coqorg/coq/) Docker images, which in turn is based on [coqorg/base](https://hub.docker.com/r/coqorg/coq/), a Docker image with a Debian environment.

     docker-coq-action (GitHub action)
     --> docker-coq (Dockerfile)